Elias6970/musicPdfManager/README.md

 # TODO
-`Transale the app and add the options for languages`

-`Add the option to make prefabs for selecting scores like x1 0boe,x2 flute,x4 clarinet, etc. And its name is wood wind`
+`Transale the app and add the options for languages` `If you try to reclassify a piece, the window gives you the option to reclassify it` `Add the option to make prefabs for selecting scores like x1 0boe,x2 flute,x4 clarinet, etc. And its name is wood wind`

 `Implement a tool for getting logs to detect future errors`